Phylum: Magnoliophyta - Class: Liliopsida - Order: Orchidales - Family: Orchidaceae

 In Mediterranean countries where traditional farming methods continue to be used, it is still possible to find large numbers of these beautiful orchids along with some of their close relatives, the Champagne Orchid Anacamptis morio subsp. champagneuxii and the Long-spurred Orchid Anacamptis morio subsp. longicornu.
 The Algarve region of Portugal is a particularly good place to see these orchids.

-In the UK Green-winged Orchid flowers in May and June.
+In the UK Green-winged Orchid flowers in late April, May and June.
 In the Mediterranean region the flowers appear from late March to the beginning of June.

 The Plant List